fetchai/docs-archived/docs/learn_the_concepts/blockchains/smart_contracts.md

 ### Identity Management

 To increase security and lower the likelihood of data mismanagement or a breach, Digital Identifier (DIDs) smart contracts built on distributed ledger technologies offer people complete ownership over their data and let them share the content of their data as they see fit.
-For identity management, smart contracts help to ensure and facilitate: identity protection, the information the user wants to share, and KYC verification
+For identity management, smart contracts help to ensure and facilitate: identity protection, the information the user wants to share, and KYC verification.

 ### Machine Learning and Artificial Intelligence